Trade guide

 What's the difference between panel beating and spray painting?▼

 Panel beating involves reshaping damaged metal using hand tools and machines.
-Spray painting applies primer, color coats, and clearcoat to achieve the final finish.
-Many body repairers specialize in one area, though smaller shops require both skills.
+Spray painting applies primer, colour coats, and clearcoat to achieve the final finish.
+Many body repairers specialise in one area, though smaller shops require both skills.

 Do I need artistic skills for spray painting?▼

-While not essential, good color perception and attention to detail are important.
-Modern paint systems use computerized color matching, but skill is still needed for blending, technique, and achieving high-quality finishes.
+While not essential, good colour perception and attention to detail are important.
+Modern paint systems use computerised colour matching, but skill is still needed for blending, technique, and achieving high-quality finishes.

 Yes, this is a growing niche market.
 Classic car restoration requires traditional skills that many modern repairers lack, plus knowledge of older materials and techniques.
 It can be more rewarding and better paid than insurance work.